BlainMaguire/3dfluid/README.md

 **Nothing's Happening**

 Be sure to press X a few times to add fluid.
 Then tap W, S, or D repeatedly.
-It could also be it's running way to slow on your computer.
+It could also be it's running way too slow on your computer.

 **It runs really slow**